In this constantly evolving situation, companies must on an ongoing basis consider the actual and potential

 impacts to the business and take all reasonable steps to protect stakeholders including staff, customers and securityholders.

-While primary risk mitigation resources need to be applied to the current situation, consideration also needs to be given to any continuing or long-term risks that may have been created for the business.
+While primary risk mitigation resources need to be applied to the current situation, consideration also needs to be given to any new, continuing or longer-term risks that may have been created or exacerbated for the business and how they might be addressed.
 It is important that business continuity plans are evaluated and updated as a result of this experience.

 Summary of interim measures adopted by key corporate and financial regulators:

-The Companies Office (Manitoba) among other things registers business/trade names, corporations and partnerships/limited partnerships, however, the Companies Office closed to the public on March 19 but continues to provide service.
+The Companies Office (Manitoba) among other things registers business/trade names, corporations and partnerships/limited partnerships.
+Although the Companies Office closed to the public on March 19, it continues to provide service to the public.
 It is recommended to use Online Services https://companiesoffice.gov.mb.ca/online.html although documents may still be mailed or faxed.

 The Manitoba Financial Services Agency (“MFSA”) regulates securities, real estate, cooperatives, credit unions, and insurance in Manitoba.